Please note that the full text of the Proceedings 1906-1979 can be seen here.

 Note on the Deacon’s Books of the First Church.
 By Henry Herbert Edes.

-The Longfellow Prize Essay, 1915.
+The Longfellow Prize Essay (“Descriptions of Nature in Longfellow’s Poems”) 1915.
 By Margaret Charlton Black.

 Celebration of the One Hundredth Anniversary of the Birth of Richard Henry Dana.
 By Bliss Perry, Moorfiled Storey and Joseph Hodges Choate.